jtenner/system-f-omega/README.md

 ## 🧩 Overview

-**System‑F‑Ω** (pronounced *F‑Omega*) is an experimental **type inference and checking engine** that implements higher‑kinded polymorphism, trait constraints, recursive algebraic types, and structural typing — designed for advanced research, interpreters, and language runtime experiments.
+**System‑F‑Ω** _(pronounced F‑Omega)_ is an experimental, strongly typed type inference and checking engine for exploring advanced languages.

-It extends **System F** (the polymorphic lambda calculus) with:
-- Type abstractions and applications (`Λα::* . e`, `e [τ]`)
-- Higher‑kinded types (λ‑types)
-- Type‑level functions and application
+It builds on the System F family of calculi to support:

+- Polymorphism (∀a::*.)
+- Type operators (λ‑types & higher‑kinds)
-- First‑class record, variant, and tuple types
+- Records, variants, and tuples
-- Recursive types (`μt. τ`)
+- Recursive algebraic types (μ)
-- Trait constraints and dictionary passing (Haskell‑style typeclasses)
+- Traits / typeclasses (with dictionary passing)
-- Kind inference and unification
+- Type aliases and nominals
-- Nominal *and* structural type reasoning
+- Structural + nominal type reasoning

-The implementation is written in **TypeScript**, fully strongly typed, and modular — each feature neatly isolated in `./src/typechecker.ts`.
+## 🧠 Why It Exists

+If you’re exploring type systems, writing your own compiler, or curious how Haskell, Rust, or TypeScript type inference works, this project can serve as an educational playground.

+Unlike rigid compilers, System‑F‑Ω exposes the inference and substitution process — letting you see inside type unification and normalization.

 ## 📖 Glossary